QuivrHQ/quivr/README.md

 ./migration.sh
 ```

-And choose either create_scripts if first time or migrations if you are updating your database
+And choose either create_scripts if it's your first time or migrations if you are updating your database.

-All scripts can be found in the [scripts](scripts/) folder
+All the scripts can be found in the [scripts](scripts/) folder
 > _If you come from an old version of Quivr, run the scripts in [migration script](scripts/) to migrate your data to the new version in the order of date_

 - **Step 5**: Launch the app